GNOME/gimp-macos-build/README.md

 ## Building

-See [scripts/README.md](scripts/README.md) for details on how to build locally and on CircleCI.
+See the dedicated page on the developer site `https://developer.gimp.org/core/setup/build/macos/` for details on how to build locally and on CircleCI.

+* Developing GIMP (or dependencies) locally still needs to be refined as the Macports environment is not that amenable to that workflow.

+## MacPorts

+Sometimes it is necessary to edit or patch a package in MacPorts.
+There are a few packages aside from GIMP that we have our own `Portfile` for.
+These are: `babl`, `gegl`, occasionally others as needed (breaking build, etc.)

+Here is how to make those kinds of changes to a package: https://trac.macports.org/wiki/howto/PatchLocal

 See also [MACPORTS.md](MACPORTS.md) for details on how MacPorts is used to build GIMP.

+## Branches

 **Note**: CircleCI is currently set up to build the `master` and `gimp-2-10` branchs on a nightly basis (and pulls the latest GIMP code from the same branches on the [GIMP repo](https://gitlab.gnome.org/GNOME/gimp).
 It also builds any branch of this repo that is pushed to.